discordjs/guide/guide/creating-your-bot/command-handling.md

 client.commands = new Collection();
 ```

 We recommend attaching a `.commands` property to your client instance so that you can access your commands in other files.
 The rest of the examples in this guide will follow this convention.
+For TypeScript users, we recommend extending the base Client class to add this property, [casting](https://www.typescripttutorial.net/typescript-tutorial/type-casting/), or [augmenting the module type](https://www.typescriptlang.org/docs/handbook/modules.html#ambient-modules).

 ::: tip
 - The [`fs`](https://nodejs.org/api/fs.html) module is Node's native file system module. `fs` is used to read the `commands` directory and identify our command files.